 Oh, and did I mention that they used this location for filming in the Lord of the Rings?!
 The Dead Marshes were created in a studio in Wellington, and landscape shots were taken near Te Anau.
 However, the shots of Gollum leading Frodo and Sam through the marshes were filmed here!

-So, whether your looking for a LOTR film location or just one really beautiful walk, the Glenorchy Walkway is somewhere you’ll definitely want to check out!
+So, whether you’re looking for a LOTR film location or just one really beautiful walk, the Glenorchy Walkway is somewhere you’ll definitely want to check out!

 Glenorchy Walkway FAQs